Computing

 Life in the twenty-first century demands a high degree of skill, confidence and familiarity with using a wide range of computer applications.
 We endeavour to encourage, nurture and promote this knowledge and understanding through a rich and broad Computing curriculum.

 Each classroom is equipped with a range of exciting technologies, such as interactive touch-screen white boards and visualisers.
-KS1 classrooms each have a set of 6 i-Pads, year 3 have a set of 30 ipads per class and each class in years 4, 5 and 6 have a class set of chrome books, which all help to stimulate the best possible learning from the children.
+KS1 classrooms each have a set of 6 i-Pads, year 3 have a set of 30 ipads per class, year 4 have 15 chrome books per class and years 5 and 6 have a class set of chrome books each.
+Each of these helps to stimulate the best possible learning from the children.
 This technology allows children to bring individual access to digital cameras, video software, the internet and online materials into the classroom or even outdoor environments.

 In EYFS, children use a variety of technology throughout the day and get to explore the technology around them.
 KS1 use BeeBots to help them learn about simple programming in a practical and fun way and children in KS2 children use Scratch to learn these skills.Throughout KS1 and 2, we follow the Teach Computing Scheme of work which we believe provides a comprehensive coverage of the computing curriculum in ways that are meaningful to the children.
 We believe that the use of ICT to support the curriculum motivates pupils and facilitates a greater range of learning outcomes.